 And that last point brings us to the supporting software for students and teachers.
 What's the best PDF software for academic use?
-Let's look at a real-life showcase product called UPDF, which is essentially a free utility but one that comes with premium features such as true PDF editing, annotation tools, and page organizing features.
-We'll see how a college or school student can effectively use UPDF to manage their daily workflows.
+Let's look at a real-life showcase product called UPDF, which is essentially a utility comes with premium features such as true PDF editing, annotation tools, and page organizing features.
+We'll see how the college or school students can effectively use UPDF to manage their daily workflows.

 - PDF Editing: Modifying academic content on PDF documents requires a robust PDF editor, and UPDF is the ideal tool because it's user-friendly and has very simple controls that let you manipulate the contents of any PDF file.
-Adding, deleting, or replacing text and image content is what UPDF is good at, and that's what students need most of all.
+Adding, deleting, or replacing text, image, link content and even adding and removing watermarks from PDF is what UPDF is good at, and that's what students need most of all.

 - PDF Organizing: In many cases, students will need to extract pages from a PDF, reorder them, rotate them, replace them with pages from other files, and so on.
 UPDF offers all of this in an easy-to-use interface with full control over documents.

 - PDF Reading: Opening, viewing, and reading PDFs can be done on any PDF editor, even your Chrome browser.
 However, students need more robust functionality, which UPDF provides through features such as multiple reading modes, easy navigation, and bookmarking.
 It enhances the reading experience so reading digital books feel like reading actual physical material.